 Welcome to the Knightly News Website!
 The Knightly News is a student-run publication that belongs to West Windsor Plainsboro High School North, in Plainsboro, NJ.
 Our newspaper covers a myriad of topics, whether it be school policies, reviews of music + books, personal stories, or even global issues.
 Please feel free to navigate this website and read through any articles.
 If you would like to submit anything for possible publication, please get in touch with us through email.
 Scroll down to meet our staff, who works endlessly to ensure a newspaper of the best caliber.

 Meet the Staff:

-While Sarah Hudes appears to be eight years old on the outside, she is actually an eleventh grader, as well as the Senior News Editor for the Knightly News.
-In Sarah’s free time, she watches movies that make her cry and knits hats that are too small for any human to wear (a true Renaissance Woman).
+While Sarah Hudes appears to be eight years old on the outside, she is actually a senior, as well as the Editor-in-Chief of the Knightly News.
+In Sarah’s free time, she watches movies that make her cry and knits hats that are too small for any human to wear (a true Renaissance Woman!).
 Sarah uses the Knightly News as a public diary and hopes you don’t mind her doing so.